mikiest/sptools/README.md

 ### SPTools: Init

-Initialize and sync a SharePoint workspace.
+Create a new SharePoint workspace from a remote site.

 Replicate folder structure and download all files locally.

+SharePoint workspaces (folders with a top level spconfig.json file) will prompt you to login to the relevant remote site the first time you open a file.
+This is because the extension is checking the current file status (date and check out status) when opening it (there is a small latence so it won't check dozen of files if you quickly switch between them).

 ### SPTools: Check file freshness

-Compare remote and local last modified dates and update statusbar indicators.
+**Compare** remote and local last modified dates and update statusbar indicators accordingly.

 ### SPTools: Sync file

-Sync current file
+**Download** remote file, replace current local file.

 ### SPTools: Upload file

-Upload current file

-### SPTools: Check in file

-Check in current file
+**Upload** current file to remote site, replace remote file with local one.

-### SPTools: Check out file
+### SPTools: Check in/out file

-Check out current file

-### SPTools: Discard file check out

-Discard current file check out (use with caution)
+Check file status and ask if you want to **check it in, out or discard** the current check out depending on the current state.

 ### SPTools: Sync entire workspace